vortydev/Gary/README.md

 # Message Filter

-To filter messages, rename `messagefilter.json.example` to `messagefilter.json`.
+To filter messages, use the `messagefilter` section of `config.json`.
 The one with `*` as the channel name is all channels that are not specified.
 It must be the first item.
 If another item does not have, for example, `blacklist`, the blacklist will be the `*` channel's.

 If using the RegEx option, make sure to include the flags.